Gravel Calculator

 - Mark the area.
 Use stakes and string or marking paint to outline the driveway or path.
 Call 811 to have underground utilities located before digging.

 - Excavate.
 Dig down 6–8 inches for a driveway, or 3–4 inches for a decorative path.
-Remove all grass and organic material — it will decompose and cause settling.
+Remove all grass and organic material, which will decompose and cause settling.

 - Grade and compact the sub-base.
 Slope the surface slightly (1–2%) away from structures for drainage.
 Compact the soil with a plate compactor.